markyjackson-taulia/Personal-Goals/Books/Books I Read In_2016.md

 # March

 1. Work Rules! - Laszlo Bock
-2. Hackers & Painters - Paul Graham --> In Progress
-3. AskGaryVee --> In Progress
+3. AskGaryVee

 # April

-1. Hackers & Painters - Paul Graham --> In Progress
+1. Hackers & Painters - Paul Graham

+# May

+1. Porcelain - Moby
+2. Without their permission --> In Progress
+3. How not to die --> In Progress